reiver/evolution-and-behavior-reading-list/README.md

 ## Tracks

 Originally, there was just one track that meet every 2 weeks on Saturdays.
-(For a while this slowed down to meeting every 4 weeks.
-But later returned to every 2 weeks.)
+For a while this Saturday track slowed down to meeting every 4 weeks.
+But later returned to its every 2 weeks cadence.

 Later, a Monday track was created that (usually) met every 4 weeks.

+The cadence was sometimes adjusted as core individuals in the group had scheduling conflicts.

+## Format

-When books were read, we wouldn't read the whole book for on meeting.
+When books were read, we wouldn't read the whole book for one meeting.
-But instead divide the book between many meetings.
+But instead we would divide the book between many meetings.

+At least one person would provide an overview of the reading, that would help facilitate the discussion.
+(Usually there would be 1, 2, or 3 people providing overviews.)

+Often others would jump in with comments or questions, while the overviews were being given.

+(Not so much in the beginning, but after this had been going on for a number of years, we started often going to a restaurant afterwards to eat, drink, hang out, and socialize.
+Often related discussions took place in this social setting.)

 ## Readings (Saturday Track)